 Ask each student to talk about their ideas and record keywords or pictures for them.
 Once you show them the recorded keywords and pictures, you’ll help them organize and sequence their ideas.
 Also, please encourage them to ask for assistance from reliable sources.
 For instance, IHateWritingEssays.com paper reviews can help to choose reliable writers who can help.

 Help each student expand the vocabulary they use every day by teaching them several ways to say a word, for instance, “happy,” and use it in a sentence.
 This will help them learn how to express thoughts in different ways.

 Examples of simple material created by professionals can help students with autism understand writing better.
 The content can be written and accompanied by pictures to aid better learning since most autistic children are visual learners.
 Ensure that you do not overwhelm them with long verbal explanations.

 5. Offer support during the drafting process

-Students with autism have difficulties in organizing ideas; therefore, the drafting process can be quite challenging for them.
+Students with autism struggle to organize ideas; therefore, the drafting process can be pretty challenging for them.
 You can help them out by starting sentences for them occasionally and having them finish the sentences.

 Teaching Writing to Students with Autism

 Since most students with autism struggle with fine motor skills, it helps to have them use assistive technology such as word processors.
-This way, they will concentrate more on what they want to say instead of how they are writing it.
-Assistive technology that has word prediction software proves to be all the more useful in writing.
+This way, they will concentrate more on what they want to say instead of how they write it.
+Assistive technology with word prediction software proves to be more valuable in writing.